hunter-meloche/siri-gpt/README.md

 ## Setup
 1. Import one of the shortcuts into your iOS device from the links below.
 2. You'll be prompted for an OpenAI API key when your first import the shortcut.
 [Get your key here.](https://platform.openai.com/account/api-keys)
-3. Create bookmark to the shortcut on your homescreen or as a complication on your Apple Watch.
+3. Create a bookmark to the shortcut on your homescreen or as a complication on your Apple Watch.

 ### [GPT-3.5](https://www.icloud.com/shortcuts/ef38caf11c374a9f9630899ee63c5ffb)
 (Everyone can access and it's fast):